theKidOfArcrania/A.R.M.S./README.md

 Each robot by default is equipped with 8 basic weapons.
 Weapons can be upgraded with parts.

-1. Brown - Basic Throwing Knife (Especially effective for "Nightv0")
+1. Brown - Knife (Especially effective for "Nightv0")
 	- Base Accuracy: 30%
 	- Base Damage: X
 	- Upgrades: